adotiyal/cbh-take-home/cbh-take-home-project/Ticket_Breakdown.md

 #### Task:

-A facility can assign an external id to an internal id for an agent.
+A facility can assign an external id to an internal id of an agent.
 This would require a db table where we can map a facility id and internal agent id to a new external agent id.

 #### Implementation details:

-Perform database migration to add a new table agent_external _id.
-This table will have the following columns: facility_id, agent_internal_id, external_id.
+Perform database migration to add a new table agent_id_mapping.
+This table will have the following columns: facility_id, agent_internal_id, agent_external_id.

 facility_id and agent_internal_id together will be unique and will act as the primary key for the table.
-The reason is that an agent can work for multiple facilities and if an agent worked for a facility then facility_id and agent_internal_id together denotes the  relationship.
+The reason is that an agent can work for multiple facilities and if an agent worked for a facility then facility_id and agent_internal_id together denotes that relationship.

 #### Acceptance criteria:

-The agent_external _id table should created in dev, QA and prod env.
+The agent_id_mapping table should created in dev, QA and prod env.

 #### Effort: